justapagamentos/jst-ng-validators/projects/justa/br-validators/README.md

 ## Build (dev only)

 Run `ng build @justa/validators` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+To build the package, run `ng build @justa/br-validators`.

 ## License